 A Null IE terminates all actual allocations in the IE list.
 It is used to infer a length for the last interval.
-All data acknowledgments and all null data grants follow the Null IE.
+All Data Acknowledge IEs and All Data Grant Pending IEs (Data Grants with an inferred length of 0) must follow the Null IE